starryangt/thoth/README.md

 * -t Title— Sets the title
 * -c CoverUrl.jpg — Sets the cover
 * -w — Downloads the argument as index
+* -s — Sets strict mode on.
+Use if you're getting XML errors in the generated epubs (i.e if the epub doesn't open, try this)

 ####FAQ